pypa/pip/docs/html/reference/pip_install.rst

 of that is not part of the pip API.
 As of 7.0, pip makes a subdirectory for each sdist that wheels are built from and places the resulting wheels inside.

+As of version 20.0, pip also caches wheels when building from an immutable Git reference (i.e. a commit hash).

 Pip attempts to choose the best wheels from those built in preference to building a new wheel.
 Note that this means when a package has both optional C extensions and builds ``py`` tagged wheels when the C extension can't be built